Beat 'em up: History

 Beat 'em up games have origins in martial arts films, particularly Bruce Lee's Hong Kong martial arts films.
-Lee's Game of Death (1972) inspired the basic structure of a beat 'em up, with Lee ascending five levels of a pagoda while fighting numerous enemies and several boss battles along the way, while another Lee film Enter the Dragon (1973) also influenced the genre.
+Lee's Game of Death (1972) inspired the basic structure of a beat 'em up, with Lee ascending five levels of a pagoda while fighting numerous enemies and several boss battles along the way.
+Another Lee film, Enter the Dragon (1973), also influenced the genre.
 The first video game to feature fist fighting was Sega's arcade boxing game Heavyweight Champ (1976), which is viewed from a side-view perspective like later fighting games.
 However, it was Data East's fighting game Karate Champ (1984) which popularized martial arts themed games.